 Build Your CV

-- Utilize computer-assisted design software to develop plans for new electrical grids, and present them to management for final approval.
+- Utilize design software to create layout for future electrical grid and present detailed plan to employer.

 Build Your CV

-Tips for Creating a Great Electrical Site Engineer CV
+Tips for Creating a Great Electrical Project Engineer CV